 What can students expect to come away with after completing the course?

 Students will graduate with a confidence in, and in-depth knowledge of, International HR theory.
 You’ll also hone your presentation, critical thinking, reporting and analysis skills, giving you everything you need to succeed on a global stage.
 There are a diverse range of career paths that graduates from this course can pursue across the world – it really is an exciting global sector to be a part of.

-To find out more about the programme, visit our course page.
+To find out more about the programme, visit our MSc International Human Resource Management course page.